Open your trading account at AvaTrade UK or try our risk-free demo account!

 - Quick and easy deposits and withdrawals process

-- At AvaTrade, you can access a choice of trading instruments, including commodities, stocks trading, forex trading, crypto trading, indices, bonds & ETFs.
+- At AvaTrade, you can access a choice of trading instruments, including commodities, stocks trading, forex trading, indices, bonds & ETFs.

 Are you ready to trade the benchmark China A50 index?
 Sign up at AvaTrade UK now and start today!